WordPress vs. Grav CMS – Flat-File CMS vs. Database-Driven CMS

 What about Grav?
 It’s straightforward.
 You edit content in plain text using Markdown.
 This means no complicated interfaces to bog you down.
 You write.
 You publish.
 It’s as simple as that.
 It’s like picking an easy recipe versus one with 15 steps and ingredients.
 Plus, there’s less maintenance to worry about.
 Say goodbye to constant updates and potential conflicts between plugins!

-But remember, it might have a steeper learning curve if you’re unfamiliar with Markdown.
+However, remember that it may have a steeper learning curve if you’re unfamiliar with Markdown.
 It’s not a deal-breaker, just something to keep in mind.

-No matter which platform you choose, make sure you’re also thinking about your site’s visibility.
-Tools like Auto Page Rank can help you nail your SEO and make sure your site doesn’t just look good but ranks well.
+Regardless of which platform you choose, ensure that you also consider your site’s visibility.
+Tools like Auto Page Rank can help you optimize your SEO and ensure your site not only looks good but also ranks well.
 Imagine driving a flashy car but never hitting the road because you don’t have the correct map.
 That’s where good SEO tools come in handy—they help guide visitors right to your door.

 For more about how these platforms perform or for deeper insights, check these links: